 Review

-When a SRA expires, any Contracting Party CNCP and PFE may submit a new RAP to the Scientific Committee in accordance with paragraph 7.
+When a SRA expires, any Contracting Party CNCP and PFE may submit a new SRA to the Scientific Committee in accordance with paragraph 7.

 The CMM shall be reviewed no later at than two years of its implementation.
 The review shall also take into account the latest advice of the Scientific Committee on previous or ongoing scientific research activities in the SIOFA Area.